gammaseeker/J-notes/_posts/2019-01-18-stretch-goals.markdown

 date: 2019-01-18 20:25:00 -0500
 categories: Programming
 ---
 Recently, I finished a book called <i> Smart, Faster, Better</i> by Charles Duhigg.
 One of the primary lessons that this book teaches is to strike a balance between wild dreams and pragmatic goals.
 The balance between thinking big and thinking small.
 So a strategy to achieve this balance is to create stretch goals supplemented with SMART goals.
 The idea here is that creating SMART goals provide one a more concrete plan to achieving their dreams.
 This type of system is something I want to implement in ToDoThis.
-As a disclaimer, I am going to disregard any frontend work, my main object is to get this feature working.
+As a disclaimer, I am going to disregard any frontend work, my main object is to get this feature working.<br>
 We need to provide the user with a form to fill out where they detail their stretch goal, and every aspect of their SMART goals.
 Once they submit this form, the stretch goal will appear on the to-do list with its SMART goals underneath it.
 So our first consideration is where to put this form, and for the time being I’m going to have a button on `index.ejs` that will send the user to `stretch.ejs` which will host the form.
 {% highlight html %}
 <div class="container">